MoseleyBioinformaticsLab/SAGA_optimize/doc/tutorial.rst

       >>>    for indedx in range(len(elements)):
       >>>       energy += abs(index+1-elements[index])
       >>>    return energy

+Then we need to construct the parameters (ElementDescription instances) for optimization.
+ElementDescription instance initialization may require the range of the parameter, and its name.
+Default value and mutation function can also be provided.
+Please refer to the API documentation for detailed information.

 We can construct ElementDescription instances first, and then pass them into SAGA.